2026 New Jersey Butterfly Club Field Trips

 NABA Day at Karen Nash Memorial Butterfly Garden

-Come join us for our 22th annual “NABA day” at this special place between 10:00 a.m. and 2:00 p.m. at Memorial School in Washington, Warren County.
+Come join us for our 23rd annual “NABA day” at this special place between 10:00 a.m. and 2:00 p.m. at Memorial School in Washington, Warren County.
 In addition to NABA folks, local parents and children will be encouraged to attend.
-Bring a lunch and come for the whole three hours, or stop in anytime between 10 and 2 to help us identify the butterflies and interact with the parents and kids.
+Bring a lunch and come for the whole four hours, or stop in anytime between 10 and 2 to help us identify the butterflies and interact with the parents and kids.

 DIRECTIONS: Memorial School is located at: 300 West Stewart Street, Washington, NJ 07882.
 From the center of Washington (which is the intersection of routes 31 and 57) go west on route 57 for about 0.7 mile and turn right onto North Prospect Street.
 Go one block and turn left onto West Stewart Street.
 Take this to the school and park.
 (DeLorme 29: H-15.)